zaibrix/multiplication-table-generator/README.md

 This project is open-source and free to use for learning purposes.

-Feel free to fork, modify, and use this code in your own projects!
+Feel free to fork, modify, star it and use this code in your own projects!

 ---